kevinjalbert/n_queen_solver/README.md

 #Information

-This program will solve the *N-Queen Problem*.
+*Author*:    Kevin Jalbert  (blitzbolt@gmail.com) *Copyright*: Copyright (c) 2011 Kevin Jalbert *License*:   MIT License

+The program solves the N-Queen problem while allowing the user to specify various parameters for what algorithmic approach to use.
 More details about the program are found in the [Wiki](https://github.com/kevinjalbert/n_queen_solver/wiki "Wiki").

 #Pre-Requirements
 This program takes advantage of the following [Ruby](http://www.ruby-lang.org "Ruby") gems: